 It’s an excellent opportunity to get close and personal with various native animals, including monkeys, sloths, toucans, and more.
 Learn about their conservation efforts and the importance of protecting Costa Rica’s unique biodiversity.

 Getting to Uvita Costa Rica

-The highway to Uvita from Manual Antonio is well paved and easy to drive on, which is more then I can say for most of the country.
-If you’re driving from Manuel Antonio to Uvita, you can stop along the way at Nauyaca Waterfall.
+The highway to Uvita from Manual Antonio is well-paved and easy to drive on, which is more than I can say for most of the country.
+If you’re going from Manuel Antonio National Park to Uvita, you can stop at Nauyaca Waterfall.

-If you are driving from San Jose, you can take route 34 (the coastal route) or route 2.
-Although route 2 appears shorter, it’s actually better to take route 34 because the road is all a flat, paved highway whereas the other road is very windy.
-Route 34 is a beautiful coastal route, passing right by several beach towns including Jaco.
+Although Route 2 appears shorter, it’s better to take Route 34 because it is a flat, paved highway, whereas the other road is very windy.
+Route 34 is a beautiful coastal route, passing by several beach towns.